Editor's Update: This article was first published August 21, 2018. It was most recently reviewed and updated June 1, 2020.

 When we think about men’s health, we often point to isolated issues erectile dysfunction, prostate cancer or testicular cancer, low testosterone.
 What most men, myself included, don’t think about as often is their overall health and wellness.
 Many don’t even have a primary care doctor.
 I must again include myself in that group.
 But after doing this Ask a Doc interview with Dr. Herman Singh Bagga, I’m ready to rethink my doctor-less status.

 Dr. Bagga is an Allegheny Health Network (AHN) urologist who has played a major role in developing the AHN Center for Men’s Health and Genitourinary Reconstruction.
-As a urologist, men typically come to him when suffering from issues like the ones mentioned above, along with urinary incontinence or infection, infertility, or kidney disease.
+As a urologist, men typically come to him when suffering from issues like the ones mentioned above, among others.
 But during our conversation, Dr. Bagga emphasized the breadth of services offered through the Center for Men’s Health, and the importance of paying attention to overall health.

 Corey Florindi (CF): What issues bring men in to see you most often?

 Dr. Herman Bagga (HB): The first one that comes to mind is erectile dysfunction, or E.D.
 That’s one of the most common issues within men’s health.
 Many men may avoid coming to the doctor, and this may be one of the first issues that becomes bothersome enough that they actually come in for an evaluation.

 I often start with an oral medication, but there are many other strategies as well.
 Usually one way or another, we can help solve a man’s erection issues.
 We have other forms of medication, devices, and even surgeries that can help if required.
 Just as important as managing the E.D., however, is looking for reasons why a man has E.D., and addressing those as well.
 For example, E.D. can be due to cardiovascular disease or diabetes, so it is important to consider everything when evaluating a patient.